 (b) Payments to the Company and Affiliates.
 On an annual basis, or more frequently if required, the Company and its Affiliates shall be entitled to receive, and the Trustee is directed to pay, such amounts out of principal as shall be required to discharge any tax liability (whether federal, state or otherwise) of the Company and any of its Affiliates in respect of the ordinary income of, and gains realized by, the Trust which are taxable to the Company and such Affiliates, if any, and the Trustee shall be entitled to rely on a certification by the Company of the amount of such taxes, if any.
 Trustee shall provide the necessary tax information and accounting to the Company in support of the determination of taxable ordinary income or taxable gains.

-(c) No Reversion.
-Except as provided in Section 2(a)(i) and 2(b), neither the Company or any of its Affiliates shall have any power to direct Trustee to return or pay to any of them any of the Trust assets nor (except as otherwise expressly provided herein) shall any person (including but not limited to Trustee) have any right of set-off or counter claim with respect to Trust assets arising from any claim against the Company or any of its Affiliates.

 Section 3.
 Investment Authority.